The Alpilles, St Rémy & Les Baux de Provence

 Full Day

 To start this day hike, your expert guide can meet you in the old town of St. Remy de Provence.
 After one hour of gentle climbing, you are allowed to spend the following two hours walking on the Alpilles ridge, up to the top of Plateau de La Caume.
 On the way, in addition to the vast panorama, you discover the great variety of Mediterranean nature, especially flora: the famous rosemary, thyme and lavender, of course, but also dozens of other species that blossom early in the year.
 The last hour on the heights, at the foot of impressive cliffs, is surely the most challenging.
-Back to the plain, it is worth stopping for a visit of Château Romanin, at the foot of the Alpilles.
-Your local guide can fix a guided tour of the cellar and a tasting of the wines (visit fee non included).

 Walking time : 5.5 hours